-Yeah, it’s good.
+Yeah, this vegan falafel is good.
 And it’s also super easy, requiring just a few ingredients that you probably have sitting in your pantry.
-I didn’t try this with any gluten free flour substitutes but I think this would work just fine with a gluten free flour.

 - 3 large cloves garlic